 Other responsibilities include spreading awareness about the clinic, educating local communities about animal/pet care and maintaining our presence on various social media platforms such as Facebook, Twitter and Instagram.

-Extra weekend excursions are included within the Volunteer Program.
+Extra weekend excursions are included within the volunteer program.
 You will participate in a guided meditation with our local monk, attend a Thai cooking class and will learn to cook traditional Thai dishes then enjoy eating it together.
 Hike to Sam Rai Yot temple which is set in a stunning cave overlooking the stretching landscape below.
 Volunteers also visit Kui Buri National park, which is known to be one of the best places in Thailand to see wild elephants.

-A mere 150 meter walk down the road from the house brings you to Khoa Tao Beach.
+A mere 150 metre walk down the road from the house brings you to Khao Tao Beach.
 Those in the know consider it to be one of the most beautiful beaches in the Hua Hin area; with a backdrop of a large golden Buddha at the top of the hill, one couldn’t want for a better place to start or finish the day!
-Then, if it couldn’t get any better, 150 meters in the other direction, you have Khao Tao lake.
+Then, if it couldn’t get any better, 150 metres in the other direction, you have Khao Tao lake.
 With a mountainous backdrop this lake is surrounded by locally owned shops and restaurants for you to enjoy some incredibly delicious, authentic, and cheap Thai food.